 When she told me this story for the first time, her story, she said,

 You have to plant seeds in order to reap the harvest.

 That little three-unit property in South Gate, Ca took care of her throughout her life.
 It’s the reason my dad became a real estate investor planting his own seeds and investing in assets.
 It’s the reason that as a little girl, he took me with him to see the apartments and homes he and my mother had bought & rented out, filled with orgullo, pride, at the legacy that they were building one home at a time.
 It’s why when he taught me to drive at 17, I learned to change lanes while we drove from home auction to home auction, learning so much more than I could ever have hoped to pick up in Drivers Ed.

 And her story is the reason that I'm so passionate about providing my community with access to wealth & legacy building resources.
-Whether it's through empowering people through my writing on The Huffington Post, helping someone buy or sell a home through The Rivera Real Estate Group, or inspiring transformation through Productivity Coaching— I strive every day to continue her legacy and my personal mission to empower people like you to create multi-generational wealth and influence by investing in yourself and in real estate.
+Whether it's through empowering people through my Keynote addresses or writing on The Huffington Post, coaching Real Estate Agents to grow their businesses at Keller Williams, or educating homeowners on the sales process through my second book, The Secrets to Sold— I strive every day to continue her legacy and my personal mission to empower people like you to create multi-generational wealth and influence by investing in yourself and in real estate.

 So stay a while.
 Figure out what seeds you need to plant.
 Nurture yourself with knowledge and action.
 And GROW.

 In Loving Memory of Angela Elizondo Rivera - (July 29, 1931 - July 5th, 2017)